StreetScout

 Where is Linley Point?

-Linley Point is a suburb of New South Wales, Australia.
+Linley Point is a suburb of New South Wales, Australia, in the Lane Cove local government area.

 What is the population of Linley Point?